canonical/charmed-5g/docs/tutorial/05_run_simulation.md

 ## Monitor the network

-Now go back to your Prometheus dashboard, you should see that there was a spike in usage right when you ran the simulation:
+Now go back to the "5G Network Overview" Grafana dashboard, you should see that there was a spike in usage right when you ran the simulation:

 ```{image} ../images/grafana_5g_dashboard_sim_after.png
 :alt: Grafana dashboard